-Both the east and west sides of this property are mapped as being within estuarine floodplain as identified by FEMA and as shown on the FEMA SFHA Map.
+The eastern portion of this property, on the IRL shoreline (A majority of the area within the Surface Water Protection Buffer) is mapped within estuarine floodplain as identified by FEMA and as shown on the FEMA SFHA Map.
 The property is subject to the development criteria in Conservation Element Objective 4, its subsequent policies, and the Floodplain Ordinance.
 Chapter 62, Article X, Division 6 states, "No site alteration shall adversely affect the existing surface water flow pattern."
 Chapter 62, Article X, Division 5, Section 62-3723 (2) states, "Development within floodplain areas shall not have adverse impacts upon adjoining properties."